 The Greiner's Growth Model was invented by Larry E. Greiner in 1972 with the five phases of growth.
 In 1998 he updated the model to add the sixth phase around Alliances.

-Start your free trial and generate a growth strategy template in moments.
-Based on your business and ready to use.
+Book your personal demo and we'll build you a growth strategy template in moments.
+Based on your organization and ready to use.